| | |

 2015-IMG_8439

-Once the bacon has been cooking for about 45-60 minutes, it is time to start brushing on the glaze.
+After the bacon has been smoking for about 45 to 60 minutes, it is time to add the glaze.

-Using a long handled silicone brush, open the door and quickly brush a layer of glaze onto the top side of the bacon.
+Using a long handled silicone brush, open the smoker and quickly brush a generous layer of glaze onto the top side of each piece of bacon.
+Once the tops are coated, flip the bacon over and brush the glaze onto the other side as well.

 2015-IMG_8447